baotramduong/Facial-Expression-Recognition-with-Convolutional-Neural-Network-Grad-CAM-and-OpenCV/README.md

 Grad-CAM will be used to identify what the machine is seeing when making decision.

-Once trained, the model will be deployed to a web interface using Flask to perform real-time facial expression recognition, using the Haar Cascade method, on video and image data.
+Once trained, the model will be deployed to a web interface using Flask to perform real-time facial expression recognition, using the Haar Cascade method from OpenCV, on video and image data.

 ## Data Source